RESOURCES & SUPPORT

 Cost: Free program (tax-funded)

-Example: Your parent has $25,000/year income from OAS/GIS.
-Rent is $1,800/month (too high).
-SAFER provides $337/month, making rent affordable.
+Example: A senior with $30,000/year income from OAS/GIS pays $1,800/month rent (too high).
+SAFER provides about $337/month on average, making rent more affordable.

 Critical: Many eligible seniors don't apply.
 If your parent is considering renting, apply for SAFER immediately.